MB3hel/AUVControlBoard/docs/docs/devs/math.md

 The PID used to maintain vehicle depth is referred to as the Depth PID.
 This PID uses the current vehicle depth (provided by a depth sensor) to calculate a z speed in the gz-axis, then provides it as an input to OHOLD mode.

 All other inputs from SASSIST are passed through to OHOLD mode as provided.
 Thus, there are two variants of SASSIST mode (variant 1 and variant 2) built ontop of the corresponding variants of OHOLD mode.

-### Depth Hold (DHOLD) Mode Motion

-Depth hold (DHOLD) mode is GLOBAL mode but using a PID to control the vehicle's depth.
-The same depth PID used for SASSIST mode is used for DHOLD mode.

-This mode uses the vehicle's current depth and a user provided target depth to calculate the depth PIDs error.
-The depth PID provides the gz-axis speed.
-Other speeds (`x`, `y`, `p`, `r`, and `h`) are provided by the user and mean the same thing as in GLOBAL mode.

-The calculated `z` along with user-provided speeds are passed directly to GLOBAL mode after calculating `z` using the depth PID.

-*Note that this mode does not maintain vehicle orientation.
-In practice, this control mode is rarely useful.*

 ## Sensor Processing